Detecting Renewal States in Chains of Variable Length via Intrinsic Bayes Factors: Bayesian Renewal Hypothesis Evaluation

 where $\pi_a(\tau | \cz_\train)$ and $\pi_{\bar{a}}(\tau | \cz_\train)$ are the posterior distributions of $\tau$ conditioned on the training data $\cz_\train$ under the hypotheses $H_a$ and $H_{\bar{a}}$, respectively.

-Although the original goal of using PBF is to avoid undefined behaviors when evaluating the ratio of terms involving improper priors, that are replaced by the posterior distributions conditioned on the training sample, we can see that it is very useful to avoid the intractable normalizing constant from the prior distribution.
+Although the original goal of using PBF is to avoid undefined behaviors when evaluating the ratio of terms involving improper priors, that are replaced by the posterior distributions conditioned on the training sample, we can see that the same strategy is very useful to avoid the intractable normalizing constant from the prior distribution.

 Note that, even though \eqref{eq:partial_bayes_factors} still involves sums over $\cT_L$, the terms

 can be written as expected values $\mathds{E}_{H_a} \left(q(\tau, \cz_\test) | \cz_\train \right)$ and $\mathds{E}_{H_{\bar{a}}} \left(q(\tau, \cz_\test) | \cz_\train \right)$, which can be obtained from ergodic Markov Chains $(\tau_a^{(t)})_{t \geq 1}$ and $(\tau_{\bar{a}}^{(t)})_{t \geq 1}$with invariant measures $\pi_a(\tau|\cz_\train)$ and $\pi_{\bar{a}}(\tau|\cz_\train)$, respectively.